 Vineyard workers in Napa County have been identified as predominantly Hispanic or Latino and relatively young.
 Along with their extended families, these laborers represent a growing audience for the NVTA's Title VI community outreach efforts.
 Farmworker Housing Centers, churches, schools and community organizations serving the local Hispanic or Latino community, are provided with copies of translated NVTA materials and information on how to access Spanish-speaking staff or translators.
 Ongoing outreach to other ethnically, culturally or economically-disadvantaged groups throughout Napa County is maintained through regular contact with representatives from community based organizations (CBOs) and local agencies that serve these populations.
-Specific methods used for outreach to LEP individuals are also outlined in NVTA's 2017 Plan for Language AssistanceAppendix1.
+Specific methods used for outreach to LEP individuals are also outlined in NVTA's 2022 Plan for Language Assistance.

-Several current studies indicate that the average age of employees outside of agriculture, both in and out of Napa County, is shifting to relatively older workers.
+Several current studies3 indicate that the average age of employees outside of agriculture, both in and out of Napa County, is shifting to relatively older workers.
 This is particularly true for many hospitality industry employees.
 Napa County has a significant senior population, many of whom live on fixed incomes and have limited access to transportation due to economic, geographic, or physical limitations.
+The 65 and older population is the most rapidly growing population in Napa County, with the latest statistics indicating that 28% of Napa County residents are age 60 and above.